Defiant diplomat Joseph Wilson, who sparred with Bush admin over Iraq, dies at 69

 “If my information was deemed inaccurate, I understand (though I would be very interested to know why),” he wrote.
 “If, however, the information was ignored because it did not fit certain preconceptions about Iraq, then a legitimate argument can be made that we went to war under false pretenses.”

-Vice President Dick Cheney and others in the Bush Administration were outraged.
-And a week later, syndicated columnist Robert Novak wrote a column that blew Plame's cover as a CIA operative to discredit Wilson and torpedoed her career in the process.
+Vice President Dick Cheney and others in the Bush administration were outraged.
+And a week later, syndicated columnist Robert Novak wrote a column that blew Plame's cover as a CIA operative to discredit Wilson and that torpedoed her career in the process.

 It was a breathtaking breach of D.C. decorum and eventually resulted in charges against Cheney’s chief of staff, I. Lewis “Scooter” Libby.